New results on vacuum fluctuations: Accelerated detector versus inertial detector in a quantum field: Introduction

 \section{Introduction}

-Unruh effect was originally proposed for the studying of Hawking radiation near black hole~\cite{Un76}, and it was found that an uniformly accelerated detector would experience a thermal bath at temperature $T_{U}=\frac{\hbar a}{2\pi c k_{B}}$, where $a$ is the proper acceleration.
+The Unruh effect was originally proposed for the study of Hawking radiation near a black hole~\cite{Un76}, and it was found that an uniformly accelerated detector would experience a thermal bath at temperature $T_{U}=\frac{\hbar a}{2\pi c k_{B}}$, where $a$ is the proper acceleration.
 It involves the interaction between the background quantum field and a moving detector which has constant acceleration.
 It is also known that the accelerating charges emit radiation.
-In the literature~\cite{Grove86,RSG91,Un92,MPB93,T86GF88,H93,AM94,MP96}, many physicists were interested in the issue that were there any differences between Unruh effect and the radiation from accelerated charges in the quantum field, for example was the emitted radiation part of the energy flux in the Unruh effect?
-Later, these issue were extended to the atom system that whether an accelerated atom emitted radiated energy?
-What was the connection with Unruh effect?
-Hu and his collaborators worked on the minimal coupling model~\cite{HR00,R96,RHA96,RHK97} and considered how equilibrium condition and nonequilibrium condition played the role in the accelerated detector~\cite{JH2002,HR00,R96,RHK97}.
-In recent years, this kind of influences between the moving detector and a background quantum filed are applied to some quantum teleportation processes.
+In the literature~\cite{Grove86,RSG91,Un92,MPB93,T86GF88,H93,AM94,MP96}, many physicists were interested in learning whether there were any differences between the Unruh effect and the radiation from accelerated charges in the quantum field; for example, was the emitted radiation part of the energy flux in the Unruh effect?
+Later, this question was extended to the atom system and to whether an accelerated atom emits radiated energy?
+What was the connection to the Unruh effect?
+Hu and his collaborators worked on the minimal coupling model~\cite{HR00,R96,RHA96,RHK97} and considered what roles the equilibrium condition and nonequilibrium condition play in the accelerated detector~\cite{JH2002,HR00,R96,RHK97}.
+In recent years, the kinds of influences between the moving detector and a background quantum filed have been applied to certain quantum teleportation processes.
 However, the difference between an inertial trajectory and the uniformly accelerated trajectory for a moving detector is not obvious enough.
-If we can see the effect about proper acceleration clearly, it would be helpful to the understanding of some important systems, for examples the atomic optical system or a particle quantum filed systems.
+If we could clearly see the effect about proper acceleration, it would be helpful to the understanding of some important systems, for example, the atomic optical and particle quantum filed systems.